Apr 10, 2025

-Staying organized all year can help make your tax filing go more smoothly.
+Staying organized may even help you reduce tax season stress, avoid errors, file more accurately, and find additional deductions and credits.
 For example, if you think you will get a refund, you may want to file as early as possible so you can use that cash.
 If you think you’ll need to pay, it’s best to plan early to avoid owing back taxes.

 To prepare for tax season at any point during the year, follow this six-step tax prep checklist.